Deploying a docker registry on Kubernetes

 Now that everything has been deployed, we will go into how to use this.

-For this we will use a simple nginx image to pull and push in our new private docker registry.
+For this, we will use a simple nginx image to pull and push to our new private Docker registry.

 Login